Description and Brand Names

 Take this medicine exactly as directed by your doctor.
 Do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

-Chew the tablet and do not swallow it whole.
+Chew the tablet.
+Do not swallow it whole.
 You may also crush the tablet.

 Take this medicine with meals.

-If you are taking alendronate or doxycycline, take these medicines at least 1 hour before taking Velphoro®.
+If you are using acetylsalicylic acid, cephalexin, or doxycycline, take them at least 1 hour before taking this medicine.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.